 As the path became narrower and narrower, roots and small plants were sticking out everywhere.
 It was approximately midday, going by how the sun was frying up the top of my head.
 I didn’t want to look anywhere for fear of slipping and sliding back down on my belly.
-My face was nearly between my knees.
-I was holding the walking stick in one hand and grasping the roots, almost on all fours, with the other.
+My face was nearly on the ground.
+I was holding the walking stick in one hand and grasping roots, almost on all fours, with the other.
 I’d tucked my long top into my waistband and hiked my jeans up long ago.
 There were fewer people up here, and I got the distinct impression we were all moving single file now.
 So I couldn’t have placed Erica’s whereabouts to save my life.
 I wasn’t even sure said life would ever be the same when I came off this mountain.

 I debated leaving the stick at one point; when I reached the pawed earth section near the top, because I was parallel to the ground, and using my hands to move more than the stick, but rethought that when it occurred to me they might ask for these back.
-Short of breath, thirsty and nearly choking on all the dirt I had inhaled, I chanced a look up.
-There was what seemed to be a rest stop to my right on a high perch up ahead, and the muted sound of conversation floated down to me on the wings of the winds.
+Short of breath, thirsty and nearly choking because of all the dirt, I chanced a look up.
+There was what seemed to be a rest stop to my right on a high perch up ahead, and the muted sound of conversation floated down to me on the wings of the wind.
 I saw a thatched grass roof, with a green pole sticking out its middle, and a circular seating structure made of wood going around it.
 The background was blue sky, and a distant high point seeming to grow out the side of the mountain, stood dark and covered with short, dense brownish trees.

 I gritted my teeth and made my now shaky limbs climb the last couple hundred yards leading up to the edge of that side of the crater.